 - Targeting options

 Let’s start by breaking down the differences between keywords and audiences.
-Google Ads relies heavily on keywords.
+Google Search Ads rely heavily on keywords.
 You’ll need to choose the right keywords for your ad, so it appears in search results when people are looking for what you’re selling.
 Facebook Ads, on the other hand, rely more on audiences.
 You’ll be able to target specific groups of people based on interests, demographics, and behaviors.

-When it comes to targeting options, Google Ads offers more options than Facebook Ads.
+When it comes to targeting options, Google search offers more options than Facebook Ads.
 With Google Ads, you can target people based on their location, language, device, and more.
 Facebook Ads provides fewer targeting options but does allow sophisticated targeting options for your audience based on purchase intent.